anish8185/chargebackai/README.md

 # ChargebackAI

 An AI-powered dispute investigation system for card-issuing banks.
-Built as a take-home submission for an AI PM Lead role.

 ## What it does